-- Again open Device manager from start menu search
+- Again open Device manager from the start menu search

-- Expand Display adapters, right click on video card driver and select uninstall.
+- Expand Display adapters, right-click on the video card driver and select uninstall.

 - Follow on-screen instructions and restart windows to completely remove the driver software.

-- Now visit device manufacturer website and download the latest available driver software.
+- Now visit the device manufacturer’s website and download the latest available driver software.

 - Install the latest downloaded driver software on your PC and restart windows.